An Independent Medicare Health Insurance Agency

 Together, they cover many common health services for Americans aged 65 and older (and certain younger people with disabilities).
 If you’ve paid into Medicare taxes for long enough, you likely qualify for Part A premium-free.
 Part B typically comes with a monthly premium.

 It’s called “Original” because it’s the baseline – the foundation of all Medicare coverage options.
 Everything else, like Medicare Advantage or a Supplement, builds on or replaces it.
+This is why it’s important to understand what Medicare covers.

 What Does Medicare Part A Cover?